The success story of Amazon is just another testament to the reality of the American Dream.

 Dealing with anxious and frustrated customers has never been easy.
 However, by having real-time order information in front of you, you will be able to simmer down any angry client.

-It is important to mention here that the Amazon Seller app doesn’t just tell you the status of order while it is still in the FBA loop.
+It is important to mention here that the Amazon Sellers app doesn’t just tell you the status of order while it is still in the FBA loop.

 It also tracks it after it has been picked up by the courier service.